MeatFarmer/MeatFarmer.github.io/README.md

 # Hello and thank you for visiting my page!
-I am trying to learn how to do basic programming in hopes of gaining acceptance into a software engineer school that will help train me for an ever changing digital work space.
-Please provide any feedback.
+I am trying to learn as much as I can about HTML/CSS and any advice you can provide is great!
 The best way to reach me would be on Twitter @MeatFarmer.
 Thanks!
 Joey